skx/gobasic/README.md

     100 END
         DATA 1, 2, 3, 4, 999

-The real reason you need line-numbers is for the `GOTO` and `GOSUB` functions, if you prefer to avoid them then you're welcome to do so.
+The main reason you need line-numbers is for the `GOTO` and `GOSUB` functions, if you prefer to avoid them then you're welcome to do so.

 ### `IF` Statement